Discovering the tricks of pacing can transform your writing.

 Some scenes need to be fast-paced to create a feeling of intensity and tension.
 You may want other scenes to unfold with a more delicate touch.

 Using the following tricks, you’ll discover how easy it is to speed up or slow down your story.

-Before you leave claim your one page cheat sheet for Pacing your story
+Before you leave claim your one page cheat sheet Pacing Simplified

 Action Scenes Need Fast Pacing

 Few things increase the tension more than a sense of urgency or danger.
 As your story nears an intense event start to condense everything.
 A fast pace will move your reader along, anxious to see what happens.

 Crisp writing with few embellishments (adverbs, adjectives) increases the intensity and pace of your writing.

 Eliminate or limit your character’s thoughts during gripping scenes.
 The middle of an action scene is not the best place to launch into a long paragraph about your character’s thoughts.